-We have not yet identified the individuals who will serve as our executive officers upon completion of the separation, other than our chief executive officer, Dr. Caroline Loew.
 None of our executive officers were serving as executive officers of Alkermes as of December 31, 2022, and as such, our executive officers do not have historical compensation information to be reported in this Form 10.
-We will provide information for our other executive officers as required in a subsequent amendment to the registration statement on Form 10 of which this information statement is a part once they are identified.
-Compensation arrangements for our executive officers will be determined based on the compensation policies, programs and procedures to be established by our board of directors or the compensation committee that our board of directors will form in connection with the separation.
+Compensation arrangements for our executive officers will be determined based on the compensation policies, programs and procedures to be established by our board of directors or the compensation committee of our board of directors.